sixem/imageboard-dl/README.md

 # Imageboard-DL
-Image downloader for various imageboards and image albums written in Python.
+Image downloader script for various imageboards and image albums written in Python.

 # Install
 ## Git